• start here

 Camping gear

-ADIf you’re camping your way through Torres del Paine, your gear needs to be ultralight, highly packable, and bombproof against wind and rain.
+If you’re camping your way through Torres del Paine, your gear needs to be ultralight, highly packable, and bombproof against wind and rain.
 Even in summer, the weather can change by the hour— I’ve made a LOT of packing mistakes over the years so you don’t have to!
-Here’s what I’d recommend after 3 trips to Patagonia.

 More camping gear advice: